Remember Nixon? There's history behind Trump's press attacks

 George W. Bush, during his 2000 presidential campaign, was overheard using an epithet to describe a New York Times reporter.

 After the bombing of the Oklahoma City federal building in 1995, Clinton condemned "loud and angry voices" on the airwaves that inflame the public debate.
-Conservative radio host Rush Limbaugh complained of irresponsible insinuations and accused the president and liberals of trying to foment "national hysteria."
+Limbaugh complained of irresponsible insinuations and accused the president and liberals of trying to foment "national hysteria."

 The bad blood between presidents and the press stretches back to the nation's early years.